 “It’s self empowering.
 We can affect change in the real world and we can get people to follow us and try to make a positive difference,” Olson said.
 “I just found it eye-opening that we could actually do something like this, a fundraiser that is affecting so many lives.
 I never thought I’d be able to make this big of difference at this point in my life, and now that I know that I can do it and have done it, I have a new perspective on my life and the world.”

-And, although the reward of helping others during a devastating time in their lives is the real bonus, the winning team will win a fall party, and the students will earn either a doughnut party if the two teams combined reach $1,000 in donations or they’ll get doughnuts and one casual dress Friday a month if they collect over $2,000 combined.
+And, although the reward of helping others during a devastating time in their lives is the real bonus, the winning team will win a fall party.
+The students will earn either a doughnut party if the two teams combined reach $1,000 in donations or they’ll get doughnuts and one casual dress Friday a month if they collect over $2,000 combined.

 Donate by Friday, Sept.
 22